Verbal communication and written communication have distinct advantages. And their uses and perceived value vary widely.

 Problems with Neighbors

 Written communications to problem neighbors are best for several reasons.
 It ensures clarity.
 It documents the issue(s).
 And most importantly, it allows you to remain anonymous — if at all possible.
 This strategy works very well with two of the most common neighbor problems: noise and barking dogs.

 I go into great detail about how to deal with these problems in an article on this site entitled, “How to Handle Noisy Neighbors & their Barking Dogs.”

 Sensitive Relationship Issues

-There is no getting around the fact that communicating about problems and concerns with a loved one can be very challenging.
-This includes family members, close friends, and especially sexual lovers e.g. marriage, engagement, steady, and dating partners.
+There is no getting around the fact that discussing problems and concerns with a loved one can be very challenging.
+This includes family members, close friends, and especially romantic relationships e.g. marriage, engagement, steady, and dating partners.

 It is so difficult that the solution for most couples is not to talk about it, but rather sweep it under the rug, or ignore it.
 The problem is that all too often the issues just build up inside until one or both partners explodes and says and does things that cause permanent damage to the relationship.